|Nutrition Facts (per serving)|

 Make this colorful and unusual preserve a holiday staple in your family.
 Serve it with savory roasted meats and vegetables, or instead of cranberry sauce with turkey.

-- When cool enough to handle, drain, slip the skins off the tomatoes.
+When cool enough to handle, drain, and slip the skins off the tomatoes.
 Squish out most of the seedy gel.
 Discard skins and seeds.